NKAmapper/building2osm/README.md

 # building2osm
 Generates import files for OpenStreetMap with buliding footprints from Kartverket.

-_Please note that the import plan has not yet been reviewed, so please do not import any buildings to OSM._
+_Please note that the review of the import plan has not yet been completed, so please do not import any buildings to OSM yet._

 #### Usage